 St. Gregory Nazianzen Institute

-St. Gregory Nazianzen Institute is an ecclesiastical institution of higher learning, and an integrated auxiliary [and educational ministry] of St. Spyridon Russian Orthodox Church in Union with Old Rome.
+St. Gregory Nazianzen Institute is an ecclesiastical institution of higher learning, and an integrated auxiliary [and religious educational ministry] of Hénōsis Ministries, Inc., which is a tax-exempt non-profit corporation, organized and operated exclusively for the purpose of the advancement of religion as set forth under Internal Revenue Code Section 501(c)(3).
 As an ecclesiastical institution of higher learning, the Institute provides distance learning opportunities through free, accessible, flexible, and high-quality certificate, diploma, undergraduate, graduate, and postgraduate programs in the various domains of the ecclesiastical sciences, and more specifically in Eastern Christian Studies (ECS).
 St. Gregory Nazianzen is a virtual space of community, encounter, reflection, inspiration, integration, and personal growth.

 Why study at St. Gregory Nazianzen Institute?